 A B2C buying cycle is often driven by the emotional and immediate need for something.
-You have to understand that a subscriber will want to purchase something only when they “feel” so.
+You have to understand that a subscriber will want to purchase something only when they “feel” like buying.

-This, in marketing terms, is known as emotional buying where automated workflows are used to trigger purchase behaviors.
+All this, in marketing terms, is known as emotional buying, where automated workflows are used to trigger purchase behaviors.
 A typical B2C customer will go through the following stages before making a purchase:

 Research >> Comparison >> Purchase Decision >> Purchase

-A customer journey map helps in identifying customer sources, how many days or visits it takes for a subscriber to move from one stage to another, what goals do they want to achieve on each stage, and how each subscriber behaves.
+A customer journey map helps identify customer sources, how many days or visits it takes for a subscriber to move from one stage to another, what goals they want to achieve on each stage, and how each subscriber behaves.

 (2) Track your subscribers and create buyer profiles

-Understanding what your subscribers are looking for is very important before you create automated workflows.
+Understanding what your subscribers are looking for is very important before you create an automation workflow.
 Unless you know what to send, you cannot create a communication workflow.

 That is why behavioral tracking of your subscribers is mandatory for proper segmentation.
 Once you know what your subscribers want, you can craft a personalized response to it.
 This pattern helps in triggering engagement and activating subscribers to the next buying stage automatically.

-Know how your subscribers navigate on your website and app.
-Analyze their sessions after they log in – how long is their session? what are the product pages or categories they browsed?
+Know how your subscribers navigate your website and app.
+Analyze their sessions after they log in – how long is their session?
+What are the product pages or categories they browsed?
 Where did they drop off?

 This tracking is divided into two parts: anonymous visitors and known visitors.
 You can use browser fingerprinting to retarget anonymous visitors and convert them into subscribers.

 You have subscriber profile details, source details, and behavioral data.
-Now, you can get started with the basic automation workflows for your eCommerce subscribers.
-Ideally, the first three workflows you should be creating are:
+Now, you can get started with the basic automation workflow for your eCommerce subscribers.
+Ideally, the first three types of automation workflow you should be creating are:

 - Welcome workflow